TencentARC/T2I-Adapter/README.md

     @article{mou2023t2i,
-      title={T2i-adapter: Learning adapters to dig out more controllable ability for text-to-image diffusion models}, author={Mou, Chong and Wang, Xintao and Xie, Liangbin and Zhang, Jian and Qi, Zhongang and Shan, Ying and Qie, Xiaohu}, journal={arXiv preprint arXiv:2302.08453},
+      title={T2i-adapter: Learning adapters to dig out more controllable ability for text-to-image diffusion models}, author={Mou, Chong and Wang, Xintao and Xie, Liangbin and Wu, Yanze and Zhang, Jian and Qi, Zhongang and Shan, Ying and Qie, Xiaohu}, journal={arXiv preprint arXiv:2302.08453},
       year={2023}
     }